 Looking at the inside, they didn’t look worn out, the leather was not stretched, and while a few of the threads were starting to fray, it was nothing that would have weakened the integrity of the shoe.

-Looking at my feet, while never a pretty sight as my wife will attest to from years of abusing them climbing, hiking, running, and wearing boots for an excessive amount of time, there was nothing out of the ordinary.
+Looking at my feet, while never a pretty sight as my wife will attest to, there was nothing out of the ordinary.
+Just the usual abuse from years of abusing them climbing, hiking, running, and wearing boots for an excessive amount of time.

 No new calluses, no blisters forming, nothing to indicate pain in that spot.